 This project allowed ExxonMobil to become a member of the American Petroleum Institute (API) Environmental Partnership Program (EPP), a joint industry voluntary partnership committed to improving the industry’s environmental performance.

 Local pride also plays a part.
 Greg Hrinsin, operations compliance manager, noted the important “realization of how we can impact global greenhouse gas emissions on a local level.”
-The project may have started locally, but initiative is spreading beyond Mobile Bay.
+The project may have started locally, but the initiative is spreading beyond Mobile Bay.

 “We are looking at all of our older facilities to see if we can change the controllers out,” said Hegglin.
 The Mobile Bay project will be shared with other ExxonMobil facilities globally.
 Likewise, through annual reporting to API’s Environmental Partnership Program, companies throughout the industry can learn from the success of this initiative.